 1. Recharge your batteries

 When you are at the festival it may be the least of your priorities, but sleep is vital for the restoration of cognitive functioning and active memory which declines after sleep deprivation (1).
 Even short periods of sleep can be beneficial.
 Specifically, a short afternoon nap significantly reduces sleepiness and fatigue whilst improving mood and cognitive performance (2).
-To promote better quality sleep, try our herbal medicinal Sleepaid which has been shown to help with the relief of sleep disturbances.

 You may have partied all weekend and raced from one end of the festival site to the other as the night has gone on.
 Once you’ve caught up with your sleep, you might want to walk or cycle to work, go for an easy run in the sunshine, or maybe a gentle swim.
 As a study has shown (3) exercise is effective at minimising fatigue, improving cognitive performance and generally improves night-time sleep.
 Short incremental exercise is perfect for this, get away from your desk through your lunchbreak and get yourself moving!

 Getting off the alcohol is crucial to alcohol recovery.
 Cut your alcohol consumption back down to an acceptable level as alcohol can cause major dehydration (4) refuelling on water maybe beneficial as water can rehydrate and re-energise you.
 Try Milk Thistle a traditional herbal medicinal product used to relieve the symptoms associated with occasional over indulgence of drink.

 Five days of partying takes its toll on your mood.
 Take 5-htp to replenish your serotonin levels.
 5-htp is a naturally occurring chemical made in the body and, it is the pre-cursor to your feel good chemical messenger – serotonin.